mqzry/stacks-bootstrap/README.md

 The tex compiling part is done inside a docker image containing texlive 2015.
 An image with apache2 and php runs the website part.

+So after the project is bootstrapped, there are two docker images running: sadar/stacks-texlive and sadar/stacks-php.
+The tex part of the stacks project is mounted into stacks-texlive and the website part is mounted into stacks-php.

 ## How to use it
 Run boostrap.sh